-2. Push windlass "Up" button being careful as the anchor approached the hull and anchor roller.
+2. Push windlass "Up" button being careful as the anchor approaches the hull and anchor roller.
 Continue until the anchor rests in the stemhead properly.

-Note: If windlass becomes inoperable electrically, a manual winch handle is supplied.
+Note: If it appears there is no power to the windlass, check reset breaker in stbd. aft cockpit locker.
+If windlass becomes inoperable electrically, a manual winch handle is supplied.